Doctor in Counselling

 BA (hons) Economics

-Sheila has been a counsellor for more than 25 years, and has worked in social services, alcohol and drug services, employee assistance programmes and private practice.
-In her practice she draws primarily on cognitive behavioural, humanistic, and motivational interviewing approaches.
+Sheila worked as a counsellor for more than 25 years, in social services, alcohol and drug services, employee assistance programmes and private practice.
+Her practice draws primarily on cognitive behavioural, humanistic, and motivational interviewing approaches.

 Harries, I and Spong, S. (2017) How the working environment of the secondary school impacts on what school-based counsellors require from their supervision.
 Counselling and Psychotherapy Research 17 (2), 148-156.